 How To Bake These Muffins:

-Mash the banana and cottage cheese in a medium bowl followed with eggs and oil.
+Mash the banana and cottage cheese in a medium bowl followed by eggs and oil.

 Pour the wet ingredients on top of the dry ingredients and mix just until combined.
 And last, Fill liners to the top and sprinkle with some extra toasted coconut.

 How To Store These Toasted Coconut Banana Muffins:

 The muffins are best eaten when warm out of the oven.
 Firstly, You can store them at room temperature in a ziplock bag or a tight container.
 Also, you can freeze them muffins inside a freezable plastic bag.
 Allow the muffins to reach room temperature before eating.
 Another great way to eat these is to warm them up in the microwave for 30 seconds.